- in Plano, Texas, USA

 Join Lee Hon (Polk Co.
-Criminal District Attorney), Kevin Petroff (Galveston Co.
+Criminal District Attorney), Jarvis Parsons (Brazos Co.
+District Attorney), Kevin Petroff (Galveston Co.
 District Attorney’s Office), Judge Michael Snipes (Dallas Co.
 District Attorney’s Office), Sunshine Stanek (Lubbock Co.
 District Attorney’s Office), Jennifer Tharp (Comal Co.
 District Attorney), and Bill Wirskye (Collin Co.
-District Attorney’s Office) for this three-day program, which will include training on topics pertaining to capital and non-capital trial prosecution.
-Some topics will include emerging trends in capital trial prosecution, mental health issues, and a CCA update.
+District Attorney’s Office) for this three-day program.
+It will include training on capital and non-capital trial prosecution, emerging trends in capital trial prosecution, mental health issues, and a CCA update.

 This course is funded by a grant from the Texas Court of Criminal Appeals.